Sajib132/Week12_SH16/README.md

 # Week12_SH16
 The repository have the code to perform several analytics questions using Hive JAVA API.
-1. Write a HiveQL using Java API to create a table for Employee and Salary data set.
-(Note: Schema description for both tables is  given in data set folder).
+1. Write a HiveQL using Java API to create a table for Olympic data set.
+(Note: Schema description for Olympic table is given in    data  set folder).

-2. Write a HiveQL using Java API for loading data into Employee and Salary Tables from the given the data set files.
+2. Write a HiveQL using Java API for loading data into Olympic Table from the given the data set file.

-3. Write a HiveQL using Java API to retrieve the top 10 oldest employees.
+3. Write a HiveQL using Java API to create a partition table by year and load data into partition table from Olympic Table.

-4. Write a HiveQL using Java API to find the top 10 employees earned the highest average salary.
+4. Write a HiveQL using Java API to create a bucket table by country and load data into partition table from Olympic Table.

-5. Write a HiveQL using Java API to find the number of male and female employees.
+5. Write a HiveQL using Java API to find out total number of medals won by each country.

+6. Write a HiveQL using Java API to find out total number of medals won by India year wise.